Quick start

 Best uses

-- Use TDEE as the base for calorie and macro planning.
+- Use TDEE as the base for calorie, protein, carbohydrate, and fat planning.

-- Adjust estimates with real-world tracking over time.
+- Adjust a starting estimate with real weight trends and intake tracking over time.

 What this calculator is for

-Use it when you want to: Estimate maintenance calories.
-Compare activity levels.
+Use it when you want to: Estimate maintenance calories before setting macro targets.
+Compare sedentary, light, moderate, very active, and extra active activity factors.

 What to enter